Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

     ```bash
    vitis_analyzer profile_summary.csv
     ```
-   Now from left hand sand panel select "Profile Summary" and from the profile summary view go to "Kernels and Compute Units" and you will see numbers about kernels and compute unit as shown in the figure below:
+   Now from left hand side panel select "Profile Summary" and from the profile summary view go to "Kernels and Compute Units" and you will see numbers about kernels and compute unit as shown in the figure below:

       ![](../../images/module_01/lab_05_idct/hwRunCuUtil.PNG)

   It shows that compute unit utilization is around 23%.
 Meaning compute unit is busy crunching numbers only for 23% of the time and remaining 77% of time it is stalled/idling.
-This can be confirmed from the application timeline and it also provides insights why it is so.
+This can be confirmed from the application timeline and which also provides insights why it is so.

  #### Application Timeline Analysis

- By looking at the waveform we can observe that host sends data on write interface for processing and only once the data transfer completes kernel enqueu and kick starts compute unit.
+ By looking at the waveform we can observe that host sends data through PCI on write interface for processing and only once the data transfer completes the kernel enqueued which kick starts compute unit.
 Once the compute unit finishes host enqueues read back to read output data produced by kernel from device memory.
 Whole of this cycle then repeats.
 One very important thing to note is that host does all of these transactions sequentially, only initiating new transaction (task getting enqueued on command queue) after previous one is finished.
 Given that most of the PCI and DDR interfaces have support for full duplex transports we can do number of optimizations by doing the dependency analysis.

  #### Task Dependency Analysis

-  - The host side writes to device memory can  continue in background back to back since it is input data coming from host to device for processing and has no dependencies
+  - **Input Data:** The host side writes to device memory can  continue in background back to back since it is input data coming from host to device for processing and has no dependencies

-  - Kernel can be enqueued with dependency on corresponding input data and can kick start as soon as this data is transferred
+  - **Kernel Compute:** Kernel can be enqueued with dependency on corresponding input data and can kick start as soon as this data is transferred to device

-  - Next Kernels Compute has no dependency on output data calculated by current kernel call and transferred back to host.
+  - **Output Data Transfer to Host:** Next Kernels Compute has no dependency on output data calculated by current kernel call and transferred back to host.
 The output data transfer for current compute can continue in background while next kernel compute can start.

  In nutshell this dependency analysis clarifies and reveals that:
   - while kernel is processing current data block host can start sending next input data block for next kernel compute